 Days of Seeking Fame and Gain

 “In his life, if man wishes to be cleansed and achieve changes in his disposition, if he wishes to live out a life of meaning and fulfill his duty as a creature, then he must accept God’s chastisement and judgment, and must not allow God’s discipline and God’s smiting to depart from him, in order that he may free himself from the manipulation and influence of Satan, and live in the light of God.
 Know that God’s chastisement and judgment is the light, and the light of man’s salvation, and that there is no better blessing, grace or protection for man” (Follow the Lamb and Sing New Songs, God’s Chastisement and Judgment Is the Light of Man’s Salvation).
-Singing this hymn of God’s words is deeply moving for me.
+Singing this of is deeply moving for me.
 I used to live by poisons of Satan like “Stand out above the rest, and bring honor to your ancestors,” and “Man struggles upwards; water flows downwards.”
 I constantly sought fame and status, both duped and damaged by Satan, fretting over gains and losses of my fame and status.
 It was a painful way to live.
 It wasn’t until I experienced the judgment, chastisement, chastening, and disciplining of God’s words that I came to understand a bit about my corrupt nature and gained some clarity on the essence and consequences of seeking fame and status.
 I finally started to awaken and feel remorse.
 I no longer wanted to live that way, but just to pursue the truth and do my duty well to satisfy God.

 I remember it was back in September of 2016 that I started to do my duty of making hymns.
 Soon after that, our leader approached us to discuss choosing a team leader.
 I was thrilled as soon as I heard this and began to weigh the prospective candidates in my mind.
 Other brothers and sisters who did this same duty with me were either too young or not skilled enough.
 There was just Brother Li—his fellowship on the truth was quite practical, and he understood some of the work.
 Plus, he had a calm demeanor.
 I felt that there was a good chance he’d be picked, but my fellowship wasn’t bad either, and I was a particularly good learner and fairly quick at picking up new things.
 I also was good at seeing the big picture.
 So, I figured my chances at getting elected should be better than his.
 But everyone in the team was new to that duty and we hadn’t been working together long, so we didn’t know each other well enough.
 Whether they’d choose me was an unknown.
 So, I suggested to the leader that he evaluate the results of the duties each of us had fulfilled, and then designate someone to lead the team temporarily.
 Everyone agreed.
 I was secretly pleased; I felt I had a pretty good track record in duty, so I probably had this election in the bag.
 The next day, I went to the gathering full of confidence, but to my surprise, Brother Li was ultimately chosen.
 I was really disappointed at the time, but to save face, I pretended to be unperturbed and said, “Thanks be to God.
 From now on, let’s all work together to fulfill our duties.”
 Deep down, though, I couldn’t accept it at all.
 I felt drained of energy on my walk home.
 I just couldn’t wrap my head around it: What did Brother Li have on me?
 I simply couldn’t accept it.
 I felt I clearly had a lot of talent, so by not picking me, wasn’t that just putting it all to waste?
 I therefore felt I absolutely had to prove myself and show the others what I was made of.
 Though I appeared calm on the surface after that, I was quietly pitting myself against Brother Li.
 I threw myself into studying to improve my skills so I could outdo him.
 I quietly celebrated when I saw he was a slow learner, thinking, “So the truth comes out!
 You’re not so great after all!
 Over time, all our brothers and sisters will see who’s better, too.”
 I reveled in every little mistake he made, thinking to myself, “Do you have what it takes?
 Now they’ll see you for what you are!”
 Watching Brother Li resolve others’ problems made me jealous.
 I felt that I had that kind of practical experience too, and if I were team leader, I’d be good at fellowshiping, too.
 Especially when we were discussing work, no matter what Brother Li suggested, I scrambled to say something more comprehensive and insightful.